 Marc has worked across the media industries as a Founder, CEO, Director, Strategist and Creative Director.

 As an entrepreneur he has founded several ventures including three creative agencies and two digital businesses.
-Marc has managed projects for global brands, teams of 50 people, and annual turnovers up to £8m.
-In addition to his role as Chair of GEN UK, he consults on brand communications and is part time Marketing Director for the Tony Buzan Group.
+Marc has managed projects for global brands, teams of 50 people, and annual turnovers of £8m.
+In addition to his role as Chair of GEN UK, he consults on brand communications across a wide range of sectors.

-Marc started at the BBC and Channel 4 before co-founding Ortmans Young International and later running multi-national design agency group Button.
-He helped launch UEFA Champions League, First Direct bank, the Homeless World Cup, and created the first satellite TV brand in UK for Satellite TV, bought by Murdoch and renamed Sky.
+Marc started at the BBC and Channel 4 in the UK before co-founding Ortmans Young International and later running multi-national design agency group Button.
+He helped launch UEFA Champions League, First Direct bank, the Homeless World Cup, and created the first satellite TV brand in UK for Satellite TV, bought by Rupert Murdoch and renamed Sky.

 Along the way he picked up a shelf load of awards including BAFTA, D&AD, Paris Citi and New York Festivals.
 Since 2008, Marc has managed the creation and expansion of the GEW and GEN family of brands.
 He is currently leading the development of the GEN UK HUB and the Startup Planet initiative.

 Elaine has been involved in the Global Entrepreneurship Network (GEN) for over 11 years, and is an Adviser to the Global Board of GEN.

 In returning to the UK 4 years ago, after living in the Middle East for 8 years, Elaine became a Co-Founder and Executive Director of GEN UK and is frequently invited to speak at international conferences on entrepreneurship, diversity, innovation and creativity.
 Whilst in the Middle East Elaine held the post of Director of Organisation and Strategy for Silatech, a Qatari social enterprise supporting youth entrepreneurship and the development of employability skills across the MENA Region.